LearningUkulele.com

 Does a New Ukulele Need a Setup or Not?

-In most cases your new ukulele will be fine from the factory and you might not need to adjust anything.
+In most cases your new ukulele should be in good condition straight from the factory, requiring little to no adjustments.
 It typically has passed the Quality Control at the factory.
-And, is set up to higher side, upper end of the manufactures specs.
+And it is set up to the higher side, the upper end of the manufacturer's specs.

 Ukulele manufacturers produce a large number of instruments each week, making it impractical to extensively tailor the setup to individual players without knowing who the instrument is intended for.
 This is acceptable and not expected for mass-produced instruments.
 The manufacturers generally set up the instrument to meet the highest possible standards.
 While some manufacturers may go the extra mile, others may not.